adelowo/portfolio/_posts/2016-06-17-on-development-and-production-environment-parity.md

 {% endhighlight %}

 But for some (obvious) reasons this throws an exception - the `SQL blah blah blah` type.
-We went back and forth on the issues thread with me posting links to a [Github issue](https://github.com/laravel/framework/issues/13622) with the same complaint and luckily the fix was easy.
+We went back and forth on the thread with me posting links to a [Github issue](https://github.com/laravel/framework/issues/13622) with the same complaint and luckily the fix was easy.
 Want a true `json` column ? upgrade to an alpha version of MariaDB.
 But heck, no one uses alpha-tagged software in production.

 Funny enough he did ask me what db engine i use, i replied MYSQL.
 He went ahead to install that but still had the same issue, asked what version he installed.
 His reply 5.6.
 C'mon Man, old version that is.